learn-co-curriculum/jsfunc-mod-intro-to-functions-readme/README.md

 `exerciseByronThePoodle`.

 > **ASIDE**: Abstractions themselves can be lumped together _as if_ they were
 > single things.
-The abstraction `dailyDogCareForByron` probably includes
+The abstraction `dailyDogCareForByronThePoodle` probably includes
 > `feedByronThePoodle`, `giveWaterToByronThePoodle` etc.

 ## Explain How To _Call_ a Function